Ramneantu/competitive_programming/README.md

-Solutions to various problems I solved for practicing or competing in Competitive Programming Contests.
+# > a Grand Tour in Competitive Programming